jbatch/genius-square/README.md

 # Genius Square Game

-A web-based implementation of The Genius Square puzzle game where players fill a 6x6 grid with geometric pieces after blocking certain squares based on dice rolls.
+A web-based implementation of The Genius Square puzzle game where players fill a 6x6 grid with geometric pieces after blocking certain squares based on daily puzzle coordinates.
+Each day presents a unique puzzle challenge that players can solve and share their completion times.

 ## Core Game Mechanics